NZZ-VR-Hackdays-2015/Resources/video.md

 * [Youtube](http://www.youtube.com) is of course a good source for videos.

 ## 360 degree video
 *  There are many [360-degree videos on youtube](https://www.youtube.com/channel/UCzuqhhs6NWbgTzMuM09WKDQ).
-360 degree videos are nothing put a rotatable equirectangular projection.
+360 degree videos are stored as "usual" videos but in a equirectangular projection.